CallumBocker/CallumBocker/README.md

 - 👋 Hi, I’m @CallumBocker
-- 👀 I’m interested in astronomy, music and food.
+- 👀 I’m interested in Data Analytics, Data Science, Machine Learning and AI.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Python, SQL and Git.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me callumbocker@gmail.com

 <!---
 CallumBocker/CallumBocker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.